F-Nunnez/pdf-generator/README.md

 8. Create a directory named `Invoice` at the root level of the project where the generated files will be stored. `C:\Users\User\Downloads\Invoices`

 ## Usage Guide <a name="usage"></a>
-1. Start the Flask development server: `flask run`
+1. Start the Flask development server: `python server.py`
 2. Access the application in your web browser at `http://localhost:5000`
 3. Provide the necessary details for generating an invoice/receipt, such as customer information, itemized list, and payment details.
 4. Customize the template as needed by selecting different styles, layouts, or adding your logo.